-The Rehab Technologies Research Line, (http://rehab.iit.it/) at Istituto Italiano di Tecnologia (IIT), Genova, Italy, is seeking to appoint one Postdoc to carry out research on the development of novel wearable and sensing devices for the monitoring of the status of the patient and for the feedback control of medical devices.
+The Rehab Technologies Research Line, (http://rehab.iit.it/) at Istituto Italiano di Tecnologia (IIT), Genova, Italy, is seeking to appoint one Postdoc to carry out research on the development of novel wearable and sensing devices for the monitoring of the status of the patient and the implementation of biofeedback.

 Rehab Technologies Lab (http://rehab.iit.it/) is an innovation lab jointly created by IIT and INAIL to develop new high tech prosthetic, orthotic and rehabilitation devices of high social impact and market potential.
 The Lab is primarily focused on disability and rehabilitation, and exploits a co-creation process which involves scientists, patients and therapists in all the phases of the design, realization and testing of devices developed within the lab.